Our Instructors

 Academic Campus Head, Toronto

 Stacy Costa, B.A.
-(Semiotics & SocioCultural Anthropology, minor in Sociology), M.A., Ph.D. (cand.)
-Education
+(Semiotics & SocioCultural Anthropology, minor in Sociology), M.A., Ph.D.
+(Education)

-Stacy A. Costa is a doctoral candidate in a collaborative program in the Department of Curriculum Studies and Teacher Development at the Ontario Institute for Studies in Education (OISE) and the Collaborative Program Engineering Education (ENgEd).
+Stacy earned her Ph.D. in the Department of Curriculum Studies and Teacher Development at the Ontario Institute for Studies in Education (OISE) and the Collaborative Program Engineering Education (ENgEd).
+Stacy’s thesis explored how students think, reason, and engage in argumentation, and how their discourse can be enhanced to cultivate them as globally minded, creative citizens who can think logically and build knowledge effectively.
 She received her honours B.A. and her master’s degree from the University of Toronto.
 Her master’s research explored how mathematics discourse fosters design thinking and knowledge building in the elementary classroom.

 Stacy is passionate about making learning simple, engaging, and accessible to students of all ages.
 She assists in solving knowledge, skill, and attitude gaps, helping students grow personally and professionally.
 She has extensive knowledge of STEM learning initiatives and works to integrate students into an innovation-driven knowledge society.
 Stacy is also an enigmatologist, puzzle designer, and public speaker.
 She speaks to various groups and professionals on the importance using puzzles to introduce problem-solving and STEM understanding in education.
 Her Ted Talk has garnered many views, and she enjoys it when students can have their “Aha!” moment.